 LINE Front-end Framework (LIFF) is a platform for web apps provided by LINE.
 The web apps running on this platform are called LIFF apps.

-When launching a web app (LIFF app) registered in LIFF in LINE, the LIFF app can get data from the LINE Platform such as the LINE user ID.
-The LIFF app can use such data to provide features that utilize user information and send messages on behalf of the user.
+LIFF apps can get data from the LINE Platform such as the LINE user ID.
+The LIFF app can use such data to provide features that utilize user information and send messages on the user's behalf.

 Size of the LIFF app view

-Set the view size when you add your app to LIFF.
+Set the view size when you add the LIFF app to your channel.
 For more information, see Adding a LIFF app.

-When developing your web app, make sure to follow these guidelines:
+When developing your LIFF app, make sure to follow these guidelines:

-- When you implement an API that uses device or OS functions, such as obtaining position information and accessing cameras and microphones, implement the API so that user actions trigger API calls.
+- When you implement an API that uses any of the device or OS functions listed below, implement the API so that user actions trigger API calls.

 - During your application's test phase, limit access privileges for the LIFF app through your web app.

 - The URL scheme of the LIFF app and any content that is opened in the LIFF app must be https.
-If the URL scheme is http, the content is displayed in the in-app browser of LINE.
+If the URL scheme is http, the content is displayed in LINE's in-app browser.
 In this case, even if the web app has been registered as a LIFF app, it does not function as a LIFF app.